pricklygorse/Interactive-Image-Background-Remover/README.md

 v : Clear the visible area on the working image

-s : Save as PNG
+s : Save image as....

 j : Quick save JPG with white background